 (A) Each employee that is temporarily assigned to duties of a position with a higher pay range than is the employee's own, shall be eligible for a working level pay adjustment.
 This pay adjustment shall increase the employee's base rate of compensation to a rate of pay approximately four percent above the employee's current base rate of compensation.
 This pay adjustment shall in no way affect any other pay supplement, which shall be calculated using the employee's normal classification salary base.

-(A) This working level adjustment shall be for a continuous period in excess of two weeks, but not more than two years as a result of a vacancy.
+(B) This working level adjustment shall be for a continuous period in excess of two weeks, but not more than two years .

 (A) Professional achievement is either special technical certification granted by a recognized, accredited institution, or registration, or licensure granted by a recognized, duly authorized board or commission.
 Professional achievement excludes proficiencies gained through in-service training courses; certification, registrations, and licensures in areas not requiring special or extensive or substantive training; and any other conditions prescribed by the director.